cbcrg/nf-phdcourse21/README.md

 ### Step 6 - MultiQC report

-This step collect the outputs from the `quantification` and `fastqc` steps to create a final report by using the [MultiQC](http://multiqc.info/) tool.
+This step collects the outputs from the `quantification` and `fastqc` steps to create a final report by using the [MultiQC](http://multiqc.info/) tool.